 12. Make Yourself Happier.
 Positive psychologists have discovered that one of the best ways to make yourself happier is by doing good for others.
 A great way to do good for others is by practicing random acts of kindness.
 Take $25 and do the following:

 Random act of kindness are fun, they don’t have to cost much, and they’re a proven way to give yourself a mood boost.

 13. Give a Loved One a Gift.
 Take five $5, create a money bouquet, and give it someone as a birthday gift, or even as a “thought you deserved something nice” gift.
 Everyone loves to get money as a gift–or, at least, I know I do–and a money bouquet is a creative way to present your gift.
 There are lots of great tutorials on how to create money bouquets online.
 Or, use the money and buy a normal gift that you wrap beautifully then surprise someone you love.

 14. Plan a Fun Date.
 Taking your significant other out on a fun date doesn’t have to be expensive.
 Take $25 and do the following:

 Sharing your dreams is a bonding experience, and talking about your dreams might even encourage you to start taking steps to make those dreams come true.
 And, who knows . . . you might just win the lottery. 🙂

 A common excuse that people use for not doing the things that they want to do is, “I don’t have the money”.
 Honestly, how many times do you think you can remember saying that this year alone?
 Too many times to count most likely.
 However, as you can see from the tips above, even $25 can go a long way.
 Put the money excuse to one side and start living your best life with whatever amount of money you have at your disposal right now, no matter how small it might be.
 No matter what is in the bank, you are and will always be 100% THAT BITCH!

-Join our mailing list to receive the incredible workbook for this post so you can turn your dreams into action!
+Sign up to receive the bonuses for this post so you can turn your dreams into action!